Formaleuros, Formalbitcoins, and Virtual Monies

 \item Thus P has given up on the very idea that a comprehensive and complete theory of money (albeit abstract in the sense outlined above), other than that this is a dimension in a calculational system with dimensional notation not unlike physics.
 For each type of document P needs to determine the rules of the game, that is the criteria that determine correctness.
 P needs to learn to distinguish minor errors from major errors and when to respond to reception of a problematic text with subsequent enquiry.

 \item For P money (FE's) is neither a means of exchange, nor a storage of value, nor a unit of account.
-However, the structure theory of documents dealing with expressions having dimension FE is P's major expertise.
+However, the structure theory of documents dealing with expressions having dimension FE is P's major expertise or is gradually becoming P's best option for demonstrating competence.
 Success is achieved when (after translating to Euro in a final stage) of a text that P has produced or commented satisfactory responses are obtained from P's environment.
 If P's income is increased because of achievement (a hypothesis that P is not keen to put forward), this is proven by the fact that a document about such matters is received privately and subsequently handed over (after due validation) to P's partner who expresses appropriate satisfaction.

 \item In some cases texts should not only be correct but the contents of texts may be be a source of satisfaction or disappointment themselves.
 P needs to know which kind of texts lead to secondary assessment of such a kind.
 When producing texts he will often try to satisfy his superiors.
 This may be done for instance by demonstrating a profit rather than a loss, or a higher profit rather than a lower one.